Arizona Emergency Medical Systems, Inc.

 Central Arizona Regional EMS Guidelines

-The clinical basis for these new guidelines is derived from the Arizona Department of Health Services, Bureau of Emergency Medical, Bureau of Emergency Medical Services and Trauma System's “Triage, Treatment, and Transport Guidelines (T3Gs).”
+The clinical basis for these new guidelines is derived from the Arizona Department of Health Services, Bureau of Emergency Medical, Bureau of Emergency Medical Services and Trauma System's “Triage, Treatment, and Transport Guidelines (T3Gs)” and the National Association of State EMS Officials (NASEMSO).

 The guidelines were developed and continue to be maintained by a collaborative effort between the following EMS entities: